4 Big Tech CEOs getting heat from Congress on competition

 WASHINGTON (AP) — Four Big Tech CEOs — Facebook’s Mark Zuckerberg, Amazon’s Jeff Bezos, Sundar Pichai of Google and Tim Cook of Apple — are set to answer for their companies’ practices before Congress as a House panel caps its yearlong investigation of market dominance in the industry.

+“If Congress doesn't bring fairness to Big Tech, which they should have done years ago, I will do it myself with Executive Orders," Trump tweeted before the start of the hearing.
+“In Washington, it has been ALL TALK and NO ACTION for years, and the people of our Country are sick and tired of it!"

+Trump's Justice Department has urged Congress to roll back long-held legal protections for online platforms such as Facebook, Google and Twitter.
+The proposed changes would strip some of the bedrock protections that have generally shielded the companies from legal responsibility for what people post on their platforms.

-The four command corporations with gold-plated brands, millions or even billions of customers, and a combined value greater than the entire German economy.
-One of them is the world’s richest individual (Bezos); another is the fourth-ranked billionaire (Zuckerberg).
-Their industry has transformed society, linked people around the globe, mined and commercialized users’ personal data, and infuriated critics on both the left and right over speech.
+he four tech CEOs command corporations with gold-plated brands, millions or even billions of customers, and a combined value greater than the entire German economy.
+One of them, Bezos, is the world’s richest individual; Zuckerberg is the fourth-ranked billionaire.

-Critics question whether the companies, grown increasingly powerful after gobbling up scores of rivals, stifle competition and innovation, raise prices for consumers and pose a danger to society.
+Critics question whether the companies stifle competition and innovation, raise prices for consumers and pose a danger to society.

-The four CEOs are testifying remotely for a hearing Wednesday by the House Judiciary subcommittee on antitrust.

-In its bipartisan investigation, the panel collected testimony from mid-level executives of the four firms, competitors and legal experts, and pored over more than a million internal documents from the companies.
-A key question: Whether existing competition policies and century-old antitrust laws are adequate for overseeing the tech giants, or if new legislation and enforcement funding is needed.
+In its bipartisan investigation, the Judiciary subcommittee collected testimony from mid-level executives of the four firms, competitors and legal experts, and pored over more than a million internal documents from the companies.
+A key question: whether existing competition policies and century-old antitrust laws are adequate for overseeing the tech giants, or if new legislation and enforcement funding is needed.

 Subcommittee chairman Rep. David Cicilline, a Rhode Island Democrat, has called the four companies monopolies, although he says breaking them up should be a last resort.
 While forced breakups may appear unlikely, the wide scrutiny of Big Tech points toward possible new restrictions on its power.